bitspleasetechnologies/internal-documentation/docs/project-setup/next-starter.md

 After you've moved these folders to the `src` folder root of your project.
 Navigate into the directory and create these folders and add placeholder files. `eg. hooks/hooks.placeholder`

-> We will remove the placeholder files when we start using the directories.

 ```
 src/
 ├─ config/